Mihailorama/ingecta-web-1/README.md

 - [ ] Add actual extraction of the data
 - [ ] Add exporting the extracted data in CSV and JSON formats
 - [ ] Add Analytics (posthog)
+- [ ] Add templates for the JSON schemas (e.g. for the websites with the tables) with the ability to copy and use and edit them
 - [ ] Add API access and API_KEYs for the users
 - [ ] Add rate limiting (upstash)
 - [ ] Add cron jobs for scheduled extractions (optional)